gildas-lormeau/zlib-streams/README.md

-# zlib-streams Project: WASM-based Compression Streams API implementation using zlib, with support for deflate64 decompression
+# WASM-based Compression Streams API implementation using zlib, with support for deflate64 decompression

 The zlib source code is included as a submodule in `src/zlib`.